ubco-W2022T2-data301/project-group-group03/final_report_group03.md

 ![Plot_3](images/analysis3image3.png)

-#### Based on our visualizations, we can conclude that online learning had a positive impact on student performance in the short term.
-We observed a significant increase in grades across different academic disciplines and campuses when online learning was implemented.
-However, we also observed a decrease in grades when classes returned to normal or a hybrid online/in-person format.
-This suggests that the effectiveness of online learning may be affected by the mode of instruction.

 ### Question 1 + Answer 1
 ##### For my EDA: I chose the question What effects can we visualize from the transition of in-person to online/hybrid then back to inperson/hybrid courses during the COVID-19 pandemic impact the grade distribution of individual courses?